CX330Blake/Spell-Whisperer/README.md

 ## TODO

-1. Typing area support shift+enter to type in new line
-2. Challenges page refactor
+1. Challenges page refactor (use a layout like PicoCTF or CTFd)
-3. Other challenges (not just flag stealer)
+2. Other challenges (not just flag stealer)
-4. Show others solutions
+3. Show others solutions